samsung-cnct/k2/README.md

 For the specific version of python modules (including Ansible) which are expected, see [Kraken-tools](https://github.com/samsung-cnct/k2-tools/blob/master/requirements.txt).
 For the versions of all other dependecies, see the Kraken-tools [Dockerfile](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile).

-## The Krakenlib image
+## The Kraken-lib image

-The easiest way to get started with Krakenlib directly is to use a Krakenlib container image
+The easiest way to get started with Kraken-lib directly is to use a Kraken-lib container image

 `docker pull quay.io/samsung_cnct/K2:latest`